Ethylene Oxide Lawsuit Updates

 Communities at Risk Near EtO SterigSterilization Plants

-An estimated 14 million Americans live within just 5 miles of EtO sterilization facilities (click here or here to discover if an EtO plant is near you).
+An estimated 14 million Americans live within just 5 miles of EtO sterilization facilities.

 Emissions from these plants create "hot spots" of elevated cancer risk in areas like: